Accurate and Efficient Low-Rank Model Merging in Core Space: Experimental Results

 \paragraph{Choice of the reference basis.}

-To evaluate the reference bases choice, we compare the performance of merging in core space against different reference bases, and compute the alignment error $\varepsilon_U$ defined in \cref{eq:singularerror} (averaged over all layers and tasks).
+To evaluate the reference bases choice, we assess the performance when adopting different reference bases, and compute the alignment error $\varepsilon_U$ defined in \cref{eq:singularerror} (averaged over all layers and tasks).
 We present the results in \Cref{tab:ref_basis_ablation}.
 In row (1), we evaluate using the basis of the first task as a reference basis.
 In row (2), we set the reference basis to a random orthonormal basis of the same dimensionality.
 These two bases perform much less than our reference basis in row (3).
 Moreover, we confirm that the optimal reference basis from row (3) achieves zero alignment error.
 Additionally, we verified experimentally that even in the extreme case where $T \cdot r > \min(m,n)$ (\eg, $Tr = 2048 > 768$ for merging 8 ViT-B/32 LoRA models), the reconstruction error defined in \cref{eq:singularerror} remains exactly zero, consistent with the generalized theoretical result in \cref{appendix-sec:overcomplete}.